abinit/abinit/doc/mkdocs-user-guide/respfn.md

 authors: XG, DCA
 ---

-# DFPT
+# The DFPT code

-This file complements the main [[help_abinit]], for matters related to responses to perturbations (computed using DFPT) The user is advised to be familiar with the main [[help:abinit]] before reading the present file.
+This page complements the main [[help:abinit]], for matters related to responses to perturbations computed with DFPT.
-It will be easier to discover the present file with the help of the [[lesson:index|tutorial]], and the [[lesson:rf1]].
+It will be easier to discover the present file with the help of the [[lesson:rf1]].

 ## 0 Introducing the computation of responses

 ABINIT can compute the response to different perturbations, and provide access to quantities that are second derivatives of total energy (2DTE) with respect to these perturbations.
 Presently, they can be of three types:

 1. phonons,
 2. static homogeneous electric field
 3. strain.

-The physical propertiesconnected to 2DTE with respect to perturbations (1) and (2) are the phonon dynamical matrices, the dielectric tensor, and the Born effective charges, while the additional strain perturbation (3), mixed with phonon and electric field leads to elastic constant, internal strain, and piezoelectricity.
+The physical properties connected to 2DTE with respect to perturbations (1) and (2) are the phonon dynamical matrices, the dielectric tensor, and the Born effective charges, while the additional strain perturbation (3), mixed with phonon and electric field leads to elastic constant, internal strain, and piezoelectricity.